Earn your PharmD in just 3 years for a total cost of $130,000 for all incoming students in Class of 2029!

 No

-$500 seat fee deposit is required and is applied to P1 tuition.
-The seat fee is not refundable if the applicant decides not to attend the program.
-The $500 seat fee deposit is credited towards the first year tuition.
+$500 enrollment deposit is required and is applied toward P1 tuition.
+The fee is non-refundable in case the applicant decides later not to attend the program after paying the enrollment deposit.

 No